sugarlabs/musicblocks/guide/README.md

 where the right argument is converted accordingly, and output is received on the left side.

-**Note:** Before an introduction of the different types of converters, a little intoduction on Y staff in Music Blocks.
+**Note:** Before an introduction of the different types of converters, a little introduction on Y staff in Music Blocks.
 Staff is a set of horizontal lines and spaces and different positions along Y axis represents different notes.
 [C, D, E, F, G, A, B]

 ![staff](treble.svg "Treble clef staff")